-12 steps to incorporating in Norway
+12 steps to incorporating in Norway in 2021

 Incorporating a business in Norway is simple, and in 2019 the Scandinavian country was ranked the world’s 9th easiest place to do business.
 Healy Consultants takes a transparent and professional approach to Norway company incorporation.
 As such, the process typically takes around five weeks to complete, with the steps as follows: